flyteorg/flyte/rsts/deployment/configuration/customizable_resources.rst

 During runtime, the ResourceManager:

 #.
-Allocates tokens to the plugin;
+Allocates tokens to the plugin.
 #.
 Releases tokens once the task is completed.

 How are resources allocated?